BrianP8701/swarmstar/tool_building/plan.md

 so now i talked to myself a bit more. i kinda ranted abt my concerns.... whats the solution?
 Remember we want simple.... it needs to be simple.

+theres rlly quite a lot of things the swarm needs to be capable of doing before becoming self sufficient.
+And it can become sel sufficient but be extremely sub optimal.
+I reckon... we gotta hack shit and optimize as we go. ahh back to the same old adage.

+so we start simple. just write the python and save it. we'll assume the code will get written correctly. for now, dont worry about making test cases, debugging or complex retrieval. we'll start with a simple goal that wont need that then scale up.